Future Security Lab

 Einstein Center Digital Future is located in the same building.
 Professors from different sciences conduct research there, e. g. on various forms of digitization.
 Future Security Lab and Einstein Center Digital Future work together on security topics.

 The project manager of Future Security Lab is Prof. Dr. Lars Gerhold.
-The head of the Research Forum on Public Safety and Security, Roman Peperhove, is also responsible for the content of Future Security Lab while Hagen Tischer are employed as scientific staff member.
+The head of the Future Security Lab, Ann-Kathrin Lindner, is also responsible for the content of Future Security Lab while Samuel Domiks is in charge of everything technological.

 Freie Universität Berlin